tomhoag/congress-look-alikes/README.md

 [Current members of congress](http://congress-look-alikes.s3-website-us-east-1.amazonaws.com/current.html)

+## Methodology

+Using the roster of all current and past congress people (https://theunitedstates.io), any congress person that has a image available is encoded and saved with some other meta info in the pickle file.

+Using the encoded faces, each image is then compared to all of the other images.
+The comparison is run multiple times, tweaking the tolerance value used with face_recognition.
+If an image matches at least one other image (other than itself), the match(es) are displayed on the output page.

+While the initial pretext of this exercise is to discern the similarity among congress people's images, it quickly becomes an exercise in overfitting the solution to the data.

+## Run the code
 You can run the code yourself too -- you will need to install the dependencies into your python environment -- sorry no requirements file at the moment.

 face_recognition, os, json, urllib.request,pickle, numpy, argparse, imutils, cv2, string